 Why?
 Because while adrenal fatigue is not optimal functioning, it is not a disease.
 Allopathic practitioners treat diseases.
 Complete adrenal failure is called Addison’s disease.
 Your adrenal glands no longer produce cortisol.
 You need cortisol to survive, so you are given synthetic cortisone for the rest of your life.

 Why wait until you have full-blown Addison’s disease?
 Why not stop before you fall off the cliff?

 Integrative medicine recognizes less than optimal functioning as something that can be improved through better lifestyle choices, detoxification, and supplementation.

 Adrenal fatigue is recognized by integrative medicine as a treatable condition.

 I believe the body will heal itself given the proper nutrients.
-So first I recommend a foundational support to heal the adrenals as well as all the organ systems affected by stress.
-Getting the adrenals functioning properly will stop the hair loss, weight gain, and aging, but the body needs extra nutrients to grow hair and healthy skin, improve body composition to increase lean body mass and decrease body fat, and optimize health.
+So first I recommend foundational support to heal the adrenals as well as all the organ systems affected by stress.
+When the adrenals function properly, they will stop hair loss, weight gain, and aging.
+But the body needs extra nutrients to grow hair and healthy skin, improve body composition to increase lean body mass and decrease body fat, and optimize health.

 For my patients who need extra support during times of stress, I developed a natural treatment protocol for adrenal fatigue that includes extra adrenal glandular support, adaptogenic herbs, essential nutrients plus homeopathic adrenal cortex with full instructions on how to use supplements.
 My DMAR Natural Adrenal Therapy is a great rescue measure until your hypothalamus can get back in balance with Genesis Gold® and Sacred Seven®.